alisaifee/coredis/docs/source/handbook/modules.rst

         )
     )

-For more details refer to the API documentation for :class:`~coredis.modules.timeseries.TimeSeries`
+For more details refer to the API documentation for :class:`~coredis.modules.TimeSeries`